 You may think that jar of pesto in your refrigerator is already vegan, but chances are it secretly has Parmesan cheese in it.

 This dairy-free recipe features nutritional yeast as a substitute for grated Parmesan.
-It may sound weird, but nutritional yeast is a popular vegan substitute that really does mimic the taste and texture of cheese (so try it in vegan queso and vegan mac and cheese too).
+It may sound odd, but nutritional yeast is a popular vegan substitute that really does mimic the taste and texture of cheese (so try it in vegan queso and vegan mac and cheese too).

 Slather this plant-based pesto over pasta or bake it into breadsticks or on pizza for a truly savory treat.